radiian/OSUITC-WebProject/CONTRIBUTING.md

-# Community Guidelines
+# Contributing Guidelines

 This file contains some guidelines for working on this repo.
+These guidelines will help keep consistent code styles and ensure that all code is easy to read and understand.

 ### Unchanged files